-The Gender Pay Gap and Male Competence
+The Gender Pay Gap Really Exists and Here's Why

-A study by researchers at the Yale School of Public Health and Vanderbilt University Medical Center found that even in a female dominated field like nursing, women make less than men.
+But a study by researchers at the Yale School of Public Health and Vanderbilt University Medical Center found that even in a female dominated field like nursing, women make less than men.
 Male nurses made on average $5,100 more per year than female nurses.
 The largest disparity was among nurse anesthetists.
 Male nurse anesthetists made $17,290 more on average per year than female nurse anesthetists.

 One of the researchers said there may be multiple reasons including women leaving the workforce to raise children, an attempt to diversify nursing by attracting more men, and men being better at salary negotiation.
 However she also said another reason may be a: